ipo-exe/zenith/principles.md

 **Implications**
 _Start simple — scale only with need._
-- Use lightweight libraries and avoid unnecessary dependencies;
+- Use lightweight tools and avoid unnecessary dependencies;
 - Favor modular structures over tangled systems;
 - Write code and docs that are clear without deep explanation;
 - Choose tools that are open, inspectable, and adaptable;